lainAlien/svPlayer/README.md

   + `?d` hides download links in the file picker

 ### todo
+* make it handle there being an empty project directory instead of jsut not drawing writing anything (some example projects have been added so u can quickly make sure shit works)
 * make it stop LFO-driven projects
 * make it more pretty